Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 The official DeFiChain AppImage release of the Defi Wallet for Linux will not work for the Raspberrys.
 So I have made for myself a compiled version of the Defi Wallet for my Raspberry Pi 4B 4GB with official Raspberry Pi OS (32-Bit).
 This so called `armv7l` version is different to other Linux `x86_64` distributions as well as different to the Raspberry Pi 64-Bit version `arm8` respective `arm64`.

 The compiled Raspberry Pi AppImage bases on the DeFiChain original source code.
-No code was modyfied and was ~100% taken from the DeFiChain repository - ok, the npm workspace file package.json includes now the build for the arm-processors😏
+No code was modyfied and was ~100% taken from the DeFiChain repository - ok, the npm workspace file package.json includes now the build for the arm-processors😉

 > Note: I compiled the node and wallet on my Raspberry Pi with Raspberry OS bullseye (Debian v11).
 I got the feedback that you therefore have to upgrade your Raspberry to the same version as mine.